TongXuneng/TongXuneng.github.io/_pages/markdown.md

 ### Special Call: Postdoctoral Openings

 **Application Timeline:**
-To ensure full consideration of this special call, interested candidates are strongly encouraged to reach out to Dr. Tong before September 2026.
+To ensure full consideration of this special call, interested candidates are strongly encouraged to reach out to Dr. Tong before **September 2026**.

 We are currently inviting applications for 1-2 postdoctoral researcher positions.
 We are looking for talented individuals with a passion for the following research areas: